2022 Busch Light Clash at The Coliseum: Qualifying

 Kyle Busch scored the pole for the first heat race with a time of 13.745 and a speed of 65.478 mph.

 Qualifying results

 Qualifying heat races

 Kyle Busch scored the pole for the race after winning the first qualifying heat race.
-Ty Dillon finished first in the second "Last Chance" qualifying race, however was disqualified for a restart violation, allowing Harrison Burton to qualify for the feature.
+Ty Dillon finished first in the second B Main (cars in the B Main were split into one of two B Mains), however was disqualified for a restart violation, allowing Harrison Burton to qualify for the feature.